 This value meant they weren’t just representing their own voices, but recruiting and learning from the people who are most impacted by the problem.
 This gave them stronger dedication to the issue as well as giving them new information, perspectives, and even new dedicated and extremely passionate members!

 All this persistence paid off.

 By coincidence (and this often happens in campaigns), a local group, Taqaddam, was looking at the same issue.
 Taqaddam is a multi-issue organisation dealing with a multitude of social justice issues, including transportation.
 But at the time they weren’t able to run a campaign on this topic, due to lack of resources.
 The energy of the local and growing volunteer 350 group was a perfect match!

 The coalition with Taqaddam gave them a chance to trigger the launch of the campaign: a public press conference cleverly organized with people cycling towards the city’s municipality building, symbolized the goals of this grassroots campaign.
 Taqaddam brought its media expertise, and We Get Together mobilized and further empowered its local volunteer network.

 Since then, they have done many public events, outreach activities, and co-launched a research institute report on the shortcomings of the current plans for public transportation in Amman.
 The campaign is ongoing—but they have persisted on the same campaign goal (rather than launching a bunch of other campaigns or doing random actions).

-Through those various efforts the team has gained a great amount of publicity, which continues to generate further interest among the local community.
-The core group has grown from two to five people who working and hoping for a major win.
-The team is certain they have left their mark on society as well as decision makers involved.
+Through those various efforts the team has gained a great amount of publicity, which continues to generate further interest within the local community.
+The core group has grown from two to five people working and hoping for a major win.
+The team is certain they have left their mark on society as well as the decision makers involved.